 KEY RATING CONSIDERATIONS

 DBRS Morningstar maintained the SA1 support assessment for UCI, which implies the expectation of predictable support from its shareholders.
 DBRS Morningstar has an A (high) Long-Term Issuer Rating with a Stable Trend on Santander and a Long-Term Issuer Rating of AA (low) with a Stable Trend on BNPP.
-The Issuer Rating for UCI is two notches below the Issuer Rating of Santander (the lower rated shareholder), reflecting both the expectation predictable and timely parental support in case of need, as well as that UCI is a non-bank subsidiary in which neither shareholder has a majority stake.
-DBRS Morningstar notes that due to its ownership and the expectation of support, UCI’s ratings are positioned multiple notches above the entity’s intrinsic creditworthiness.
+The Issuer Rating for UCI is two notches below the Issuer Rating of Santander (the lower rated shareholder), reflecting the expectation of predictable and timely parental support in case of need, as well as that UCI is a non-bank subsidiary in which neither shareholder has a majority stake.
+DBRS Morningstar notes that the recent shareholder capital increase demonstrates the willingness and ability of the shareholders to provide capital support.
+DBRS Morningstar also notes that due to its ownership and the expectation of support, UCI’s ratings are positioned multiple notches above the entity’s intrinsic creditworthiness.